chickenn00dle/flexy-framework/README.md

 ### Prerequisites

-You will need to have the latest versions of node/npm, compass and ruby installed before getting started.
+You will need the latest versions of node/npm, compass and ruby installed before getting started.

 Node/Npm -  https://www.npmjs.com/get-npm